F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 .. _example21:

-21: Configuring Mac Masquerading on Traffic Groups
+21: Configuring MAC Masquerading on Traffic Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

    Support mac masquerade on Traffic Groups is available in DO v1.13 and later

-In this example, we show how you can configure Mac Masquerading on Traffic Groups.
-This is a part of the new **Mac_Masquerade** and **Mac_Masquerade_Source** classes.
+In this example, we show how you can configure MAC Masquerading on Traffic Groups.
+This is a part of the new **MAC_Masquerade** and **MAC_Masquerade_Source** classes.

 For detailed information about Mac Masquerade on the BIG-IP, see |mmkb|.